wdeaderick/Radiomics_DictLearn/README.md

 ## Requirements

-All exeriments are written in the MATLAB programming and require [VLFeat](http://www.vlfeat.org/overview/hog.html) for representation extraction and [DICTOL](https://github.com/tiepvupsu/DICTOL) for dictionary learning.
+All experiments are written in the MATLAB programming language and require [VLFeat](http://www.vlfeat.org/overview/hog.html) for representation extraction and [DICTOL](https://github.com/tiepvupsu/DICTOL) for dictionary learning.

 ## Execution